Teiolass/Propp-Wilson/README.md

 - `ising_depth.py`: this one runs multiple ising simulations and plot the log of the steps needed for coalescence as a function of beta.
 It works more or less for N<40 and beta<0.3.
+- `ising_frac.py`: same as above, but plots the fraction of +1 as a function of beta.